 This process builds up a lot of pressure forcing the steam through the espresso grounds until it ends up in the chamber that sits at the top of the device.
 Although people think of this type of coffee as espresso, it is slightly different because the pressure that builds up inside the coffee pot is a lot weaker than with an espresso machine.
 Still, the results are nothing short of delicious, which is why these types of coffee pots are so popular.

 Moka pots make a brewed coffee that tastes like either espresso or Turkish coffee, and most people choose grounds that are a little finer than those used in a percolator.
 This is partly why the coffee comes out tasting the way it does.

 Does Coffee Have Calories?
 How many Calories are in Black Coffee?

 Which Is Easier to Brew?

-Some newer “stovetop” coffee pots are now electric, which makes both of them faster than they were in the beginning.
+Some newer “stovetop” coffee pots are now electric, which makes both of them have a faster brewing process than they were in the beginning.
 Nevertheless, most people prefer a true stovetop percolator or Moka coffee pot over these newfangled electric ones.
 A percolator is always going to be more time-consuming to get a coffee than a Moka pot.

 What Kind of Grind Do You Need?
 Fine?
 Coarse?

 As a general rule, people tend to put coarser coffee grounds in a percolator than they do in a Moka pot.
-Part of the reason is that since Moka pots take a much shorter time to brew the coffee, coarser grounds may not have time to make a good, strong coffee cup in the end.
-With a Moka pot, the coffee grounds need time to be extracted as the coffee is being brewed, and you don’t have enough time for that extraction to take place if the coffee grounds are coarse.
+Part of the reason is that since a Moka pot takes a much shorter time to brew the coffee, coarser ground coffee may not have time to make a good, strong coffee cup in the end.
+With a Moka pot, the espresso grounds need time to be extracted as the coffee is being brewed, and you don’t have enough time for that extraction to take place if the grounds are coarse.